gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Separated Illegal Guides/Illegal Formations Guide.md

 -  Lagging Out the Game and then opening three chests in a row will cause one of the chests to remain open
 - Endermen can place dandelions, poppy, crimson fungus, warped fungus, warped roots, and crimson roots on any block that is usually impossible
 - Throwing an item on a wooden pressure plate and quickly breaking the pressure plate and replace it with fire will cause the fire to eternally lit even in rain and it will not spread to other wooden blocks around it.
+- Pushing a creeper into a nether portal the second before it explodes and then going into the portal with no armor will result the creeper blowing up and immediatly killing you.
+If you then re enter the nether from a different portal and going to the explosion site of the creeper, the nether portal will be broken but if you have a big enough of portal some nether portals will still be there but there would be a creeper hole within the portal frames.

 **Preview 1.21.110.20**
 - Shelves are currently treated as full blocks and can provide block support on all sides, which allow for invalid block configurations